 I felt like a fraud as soon as I pulled into the parking lot.
 I have always done at-home workouts.
 I was sure it would be obvious to everyone around me that I was an awkward, yoga-doing weirdo who didn’t belong.
 Maybe I should have stayed home, I thought.
 It was clear that this entire environment wasn’t for someone like me, who lives in her own head too much and cares too much what other people think.

-This was to say nothing of how awkward it was to hold my phone since there was only one cupholder (used for my water bottle and keys), and I had no pockets.
-There was no convenient stand or tray on the dashboard, either.
-It seemed so logical to have one.
-I ended up holding my phone forever, before eventually just throwing it on the floor, annoyed at my lack of pockets.
+I haven’t even mentioned yet how awkward it was to hold my phone since there was only one cupholder (used for my water bottle and keys).
+There was no convenient stand or tray on the dashboard, and I didn’t have pockets.
+It seemed so obvious to me to have one.
+I ended up holding my phone forever, before eventually just throwing it on the floor, annoyed at my lack of options.

 To distract myself, I looked ahead at the weight equipment, trying not to stare.
 All the gorgeous, fit-looking people, who had clearly been born in the weight room, were killing it with their reps and circuits and bunjooles.
-That last one is a real thing, right?
+I don’t know workout terms, man.
 They held a confidence I didn’t know.
 They seemed at home in the zoo.

-It felt like a slap in the face though.
-I didn’t belong.
-They were trying so hard to convince me, but I just didn’t believe it.
+It felt like a slap in the face instead.
+They were trying so hard to convince me, but I just didn’t believe I belonged.
 I don’t exactly know why though.
 No one was doing anything to me or saying anything to me to make me feel uncomfortable.
 It was my own self-criticism that was ringing in my ears.
 All along, I had been my biggest critic.
 I was the only one speaking negatively about myself and scrutinizing what I did and how I looked.
-It’s a shame that I’m the one who also has to motivate myself, finish my workouts, push myself to be disciplined, and do my best in spite of this.
-In spite of myself, I had to succeed.
+It’s a shame that I’m also the one who also has to motivate myself, finish my workouts, push myself to be disciplined, and do my best, too.
+In spite of myself, I have to succeed.

 What is wrong with me?